Man Swipes Ambulance Outside Stoke Hospital in Bizarre Theft

-A 31-year-old man has been arrested after swiping an ambulance carrying a patient, a paramedic, and another passenger from outside Royal Stoke University Hospital.
-The shocking incident happened just before 8.15pm on Wednesday, 25 March.
+A 31-year-old man pulled off a brazen theft by stealing an ambulance right outside Royal Stoke University Hospital.
+The shocking stunt happened just before 8.15pm on Wednesday, 25 March, with a paramedic, a patient, and another passenger all onboard.

-West Midlands Ambulance Service confirmed none of those inside the vehicle were hurt.
-The stolen ambulance was later found at an Esso petrol station near Chesterton, on the A34 at the Liverpool Road and London Road junction.
+Luckily, West Midlands Ambulance Service confirmed that everyone inside the vehicle escaped unharmed.
+The stolen ambulance was later tracked down at an Esso petrol station near Chesterton on the A34, at the Liverpool Road and London Road junction.

-Staffordshire Police helped bring the ambulance to a safe stop.
-The suspect from Stoke-on-Trent is now in custody, facing charges of kidnapping, vehicle theft, drink driving, and refusing to provide a breath sample.
+Staffordshire Police quickly stepped in to safely stop the rogue driver.
+The suspect, a Stoke-on-Trent local, is now behind bars.
+He faces multiple charges including kidnapping, vehicle theft, drink driving, and refusing to give a breath sample.

-Police are urging anyone with information to come forward.
-Call 101 quoting incident number 743 from 25 March.
+Officers urge anyone with info to call 101 quoting incident number 743 from 25 March.
+Don’t stay silent – your call could crack the case!

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.